How to Interrupt Politely

 1. Ask something in order to clarify things

-You may be listening to someone speaking and may not hear or understand very well what they are saying.
-Or you may need an extended explanation to clarify things.
-Apologize for interrupting and try to make it quick.
+You may be listening to someone speaking and not hear or understand what they are saying very well.
+Alternatively, you may require an extended explanation to clarify the details.
+Apologise for interrupting and try to make it quick.

-• I apologize for the interruption but I don’t quite understand…
+• I apologise for the interruption, but I don’t quite understand…

 • Sorry to butt in, but can you please repeat that…?